ingakv/stack-interpreter/README.md

 * Quotations (aka code blocks: `{ 1 2 + }`
   * Code block (aka just `block` or `quotation`) is a program sequence delimited by curly braces.
 For example `{ 1 + }` is a quotation that increments the current top element on the stack by 1.
     There is a function `exec` that picks a quotation from the top of the stack and executes it.
-  * **Note**: in some of the functions quotation is expected, but, for single instruction quotation the curly braces can be skipped.
+  * **Note**: in some of the functions quotation is expected, but, for a single instruction quotation the curly braces can be skipped.
 So, for example `3 times { 10 }` is the same as `3 times 10` because the quotation contains ONLY one instruction.
 The notation without curly braces for single instruction quotations is more ergonomic. `times`, `map`, `foldl`, `each`, `if` should all work with both, quotations for multiple instructions and for single values (no curly braces needed).
 * Symbols: `a_symbol` Note: because there are no restrictions on symbols, anything that is not a reserved keyword in the language can become a valid symbol, and therefore, a function name.